bangingheads/UserSpiceDiscordOAuth/README.md

 ## Plugin Configuration

-Setting up the plugin is simple using the information from Twitch.
+Setting up the plugin is simple using the information from Discord.

-Discord Client ID: Your Twitch Application's Client ID
+Discord Client ID: Your Discord Application's Client ID

-Discord Client Secret: Your Twitch Application's Client Secret
+Discord Client Secret: Your Discord Application's Client Secret

 Discord Callback URL (Full URL Path): This is automatically generated on install.
 If this is wrong it should be replaced by `YOUR_URL/usersc/plugins/discord_login/assets/oauth_success.php` replacing `YOUR_URL` with the location of your UserSpice install.